louabill/ado-mode/README.md

 * Automatic refreshing of a header time stamp which can be formatted in a variety of ways.

-* Typical Emacs things: Parentheses, braces and double-quotes are balanced.
+* Typical Emacs things:
+  * Parentheses, braces and double-quotes are balanced.
+  * Auto-completion can be enabled via `M-x auto-complete-mode` or `M-x company-mode`, among other minor modes.
+Both highlight common words and words already used in the buffer being edited. `auto-complete-mode` comes with Emacs while `company-mode` can be downloaded from Melpa via `M-x list-packages`.

 Installation is not as simple as it could be, so there (will be) installation instructions on the wiki.
 For now, the [installation instructions](http://louabill.org/Stata/ado-mode_install.html) are back on the old webpage.)

+One day I will get this Melpa-compliant.
+One day.

 **Please** let me know if there are any troubles with the installations, since there are little quirks with cross-platform Emacs stuff.